Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Wasted Space Behind Swing-in Doors

-It’s best to avoid closet doors that swing in, if possible, because shelves can’t be built there and clothes hung there will continually be banged into.
-Even if this is the setup, though, the space can still be somewhat salvaged by the addition of a hook board where scarves, ties, and other thin objects can be placed.
+If possible, try to avoid closet doors that swing in, because shelves can’t be built there and clothes hung there will continually be banged into.
+But if this is your setup, fear not.
+The space can still be salvaged by the addition of a hook board where scarves, ties, and other thin objects can be placed.

 Shallow Shelving

-When shelves are too shallow, clothes hang over top of them and the closet can look sloppy, rather than organized.
+When shelves are too shallow, clothes hang over top of them and the closet can look sloppy.
 Lots of closet systems have 12-inch shelves; make sure this is deep enough for your needs or choose other shelving with more depth.

 What Will a Closet Remodel Cost?